adamchainz/django-mysql/docs/queryset_extensions.rst

     However this is a feature - by not including spaces around your string, you may use this injection to use `executable comments
     <https://mariadb.com/kb/en/mariadb/comment-syntax/>`_ to add hints that are
-    otherwise not supported, or to use the `new MySQL 5.7 optimizer hints
+    otherwise not supported, or to use `MySQL 5.7+ optimizer hints
     <https://www.percona.com/blog/2015/04/30/optimizer-hints-mysql-5-7-7-missed-manual/>`_.

 .. method:: straight_join()